The Founder : Late Sri Kedar Nath Singh 1928-1999 |

 University : Bundelkhand University

+I welcome you to the Management Institute of Kamla Nehru Institute of Physical and Social Sciences, Sultanpur Uttar Pradesh India.
 The whole nation is being swept by winds of Liberalization/ Globalization/Privatization, but the fruits of the new economic regime are unfortunately not equally accessible to every region of the country.
 In this brave new world only those are likely to survive and strive, who have cutting edge knowledge and skills in a professional discipline.
 This institute was started with the noble mission of arming students of this region with necessary skills and attitudes so that they are not found wanting when pitted against students of more developed regions of the country.
 We have inherited this vision from Babuji and I am happy that the institute is making rapid strides and is poised for wide acclaim.
+“You Give Us Your Best in These Two Years and We Will Give You a Lifetime of Success.”
+Wishing all the students scintillating success. |

+I welcome you to the Management Institute of Kamla Nehru Institute of Physical and Social Sciences, Sultanpur Uttar Pradesh India.
 The whole nation is being swept by winds of Liberalization/ Globalization/Privatization, but the fruits of the new economic regime are unfortunately not equally accessible to every region of the country.
 In this brave new world only those are likely to survive and strive, who have cutting edge knowledge and skills in a professional discipline.
 This institute was started with the noble mission of arming students of this region with necessary skills and attitudes so that they are not found wanting when pitted against students of more developed regions of the country.
 We have inherited this vision from Babuji and I am happy that the institute is making rapid strides and is poised for wide acclaim.
+“You Give Us Your Best in These Two Years and We Will Give You a Lifetime of Success.”
+Wishing all the |

 Lord Rama divided, during his life-time, his vast kingdom among his brothers and sons.
 His son, Kush succeeded to the south Kosala with its capital at Ayodhya.
 The old city of Sultanpur which lay on the right bank of the Gomti is said to have been called Kusapura or Kusabhavanpur, having been named after Kusa, who is locally believed to have founded it.
 Kusa appears to have extended the Aryan ideals and institutions to the Vindhya region.
 The story of his marriage with a Nag princess testifies that he propagated Vedic culture among aborigines.
 Afterwards the central power of Kosala became week and Dirghayajna, the ruler of Ayodhya, was subdued by Bhima, one of five Pandavas in the Mahabharat.